D4wnstar/aetherwisp/Electromagnetism/Circuitry/Drude model.md

 As a whole, the electrons are sufficiently many to constitute a volume charge density $\rho$ moving at a velocity $\langle \mathbf{v} \rangle_\text{drift}$, which produces a volume [[Electric current|current]] density
 $$\mathbf{J}=-Nq\langle \mathbf{v} \rangle_\text{drift}=\frac{Nq^{2}\tau}{m}\mathbf{E} \simeq\rho \langle \mathbf{v} \rangle_\text{drift} $$
 where $N$ is the total number of electrons.
-But this is just [[Ohm's law|Ohm's first law]] in differential form, so we can express the [[electrical conductivity]] of a metallic conductor as
+But this is just [[Ohm's law]] in differential form, so we can express the [[electrical conductivity]] of a metallic conductor as
 $$\sigma_{C}=\frac{Nq^{2}\tau}{m}$$
 We know empirically that $\sigma_{C}$ is mostly constant, so since $N$, $q$ and $m$ are all themselves constant, $\tau$ too must be constant[^1], at least within the same limits as $\sigma_{C}$.